endanke/HomeDashboard/README.md

 - Current date display (includes the month in Finnish to facilitate language practice)
 - Bus arrival times for two directions in Helsinki using the [DigitTransit Routing API](https://digitransit.fi/en/developers/apis/1-routing-api/)
+- HSL bike availability information at a specific station.
+Station IDs can be found at: [https://www.hsl.fi/en/citybikes/helsinki](https://www.hsl.fi/en/citybikes/helsinki) by clicking on the "Closest bike stations" button and taking the ID from the URL.
 - Outdoor temperature (The temperature is obtained using the free API provided by [wttr.in](https://wttr.in).
 However, it's worth mentioning that this API can be occasionally inaccurate in certain cases.)